 - Impulsive behavior

-Many times, a child who has ADHD may be described as the class clown.
-Symptoms of ADHD can affect not only a child's academic performance but also a child’s social development.
-For example, if a child is not carefully focusing on subtle facial cues or tone of voice, he/she may not react appropriately in some social situations.
-A hyperactive child also may annoy peers.
+Symptoms of ADHD can affect not only a child's academic performance but also a child's social development.
+For example, if a child is not carefully focusing on subtle facial cues or tone of voice, he or she may not react appropriately in some social situations.
+A hyperactive child also may affect their peers' behavior or the mood of their classroom.

-"Evidence has to be present in multiple settings, and we want to see a pattern of difficulties that are affecting function over a period of time, not just in the context of a stressful situation," explains Dr. Alice Ann Holland, a board-certified pediatric neuropsychologist and the Research Director for the Neuropsychology Service at Children's Health.
+"Evidence has to be present in multiple settings, and we want to see a pattern of difficulties that are affecting function over a period of time, not just in the context of a stressful situation," explains Alice Ann Holland, PhD., a board-certified pediatric neuropsychologist and Research Director for the Neuropsychology Service at Children's Health and Assistant Professor at UT Southwestern.

 Dr. Johnson stresses that it's important not to confuse signs of ADHD with immaturity.
 "Maturity level must be considered when evaluating for an ADHD diagnosis," she says.
 Pediatricians often offer screenings for ADHD and then, if necessary, may refer your child for a comprehensive evaluation by a developmental pediatrician or pediatric psychologist to confirm the diagnosis.

 "It often may not be clear what is causing the symptoms, so a comprehensive evaluation by a clinician who has experience in children's mental health can be helpful to determine if an ADHD diagnosis is appropriate," says Dr. Johnson.

 "Although there is no 'cure' for ADHD, available treatments may help reduce symptoms and improve functioning," says Dr. Karni.
 "ADHD is commonly treated with medication, education, training, therapy or a combination of treatments."

 One treatment that has been supported by research is behavior modification, which involves a behavioral therapist working with the child to identify certain behaviors that need to be addressed.
 A reward system may be established, such as a sticker chart or bestowing privileges, in order to encourage the child to work on the behavior.
 Parents are actively involved in this process, with the therapist teaching them how to most effectively reinforce positive behaviors for their child.